lupyuen/lupyuen.github.io/src/touch2.md

 # LVGL Calls Our Driver

 Our NuttX Touch Panel Driver works great with the LVGL Demo App!
+(Pic above)

 -   [__Watch the Demo on YouTube__](https://www.youtube.com/shorts/APge9bTt-ho)